 The trouble with many people today is that they have not found a God big enough for [current] needs.
 While their experience of life has grown in a score of directions…their ideas of God have remained largely static.
 1

 This trouble echoes a theme emerging in our College Transition Project.
-Thanks in part to a grant from the Lilly Endowment, we at the Fuller Youth Institute (FYI) have studied over 500 high school seniors during their first three years in college.
+Thanks in part to a grant from the Lilly Endowment, we at the Fuller Youth Institute (FYI) are studying over 400 high school seniors during their first three years in college.
 Previous research seems to suggest that at least one-third (if not close to one-half) of youth group seniors struggle with their faith and with connecting to a faith community after graduating from youth group.
 2 The goals of our research are to understand the challenges of transitioning out of youth group and provide leaders, parents, churches, and kids themselves with the tools they need to develop faith that sticks long-term.

 In FYI’s College Transition Project, former youth group students were asked two to three years after finishing high school, “Since leaving high school, what’s changed about the way you view God?”
 They gave fourteen different types of responses to this open-ended question, ranging from “I don’t think it has changed much,” to “I have no more relationship with God,” to “I have experienced God’s faithfulness more deeply than I ever understood it in high school.”